cryptid-org/task/README.md

 ### Injecting data

-Custom data can be injected into command handlers by supplying an `.task/inject.js` script exporting the data to be injected.
+Custom data can be injected into command handlers by supplying an `.task/inject.js` script.
+This should export a single function, which when called, produces the injectable data.

 ### Example